archibaldmilton/Girellu/Resources/screenshot-guide/README.md

 ### Install Sol WeatherFX

-Download [Sol][3] through RaceDepartment.
+1. Download [Sol][3] through RaceDepartment.
 Sol supports drag and drop installation with Content Manager.
 Use Sol "Install Guide" PDF to set up Sol.
+2. Go to Sol Discord server and download the "AC Texture Color Corrections" pack in `#ac-color-corrections`.

 > For Sol troubleshooting, seek assistance in the [Sol Discord server][4].
 The Sol Discord server does have experimental versions, which are not released on RaceDepartment.
 Using an experimental Sol version will not negatively impact filter functionality.